lewoudar/ib_client/README.md

 a [client](https://infoblox-client.readthedocs.io/en/stable/) supported by Infoblox.

 The answer is **genericity**.
 I try to be the more generic as possible to support all the objects proposed by the infoblox API through the instropection of its API.
-If you know the documentation of an object / function, you will know how to use through the client which has a simple and intuitive API.
+If you know the [wapi](https://ipam.illinois.edu/wapidoc) documentation of an object / function, you will know how to use through the client which has a *simple* and *intuitive* API.

 # Installation